WordPress Security – Detection (Monitoring)

 - Resetting your Salts / Keys after a compromise – this ensures that any user that is currently logged in gets kicked out.

-- Resetting Passwords for all users – this ensure that all users are forced to create new passwords
+- Resetting Passwords for all users – this ensures that all users are forced to create new passwords

 - Reset of Plugin – often it’s easy for plugins to become corrupt because of a hack, we’ve added a way to quickly reinstall plugins to avoid any possible issues.